-MAP 470 Worship/Concert Project (2, Writing Emphasis course)
+MAP 472 Senior Worship Project (2, Writing Emphasis course)

-This course will cover the aspects of planning and implementation for a worship service or concert.
+This course will cover the aspects of planning and implementation for a worship service.
 Attention will be given to selection of a unifying theme/idea, enlisting and rehearsing participants, choice of music/materials to be presented, coordination of technical aspects, and logistical considerations.
-Public presentation of the worship service or concert will represent completion of course requirements.
+Public presentation of the worship service will represent completion of course requirements.
 (The course may be taken one semester before the actual worship service or concert is presented.
 A grade will be assigned following the public presentation.)
 Pre: senior standing and permission.
+(Previously MAP 470, Worship/Concert Project).